 If you opt for comprehensive cover, brokers will often automatically add policy extras to your premium such as legal expenses, courtesy cars and breakdown cover.
 If you do not wish to have these additional services included in your policy the quotation prices will often be lower.

 8. Payment: Monthly or Annually?

-Although it is tempting to purchase Young Drivers Insurance in monthly installments, more often than not spreading the cost of cover over 12 months rather than paying the whole premium in one go will work out to be more expensive.
+Although it is tempting to purchase Young Drivers Insurance in monthly instalments, more often than not spreading the cost of cover over 12 months rather than paying the whole premium in one go will work out to be more expensive.